alberto-lazari/computer-science/game-theory/notes.typ

 Similar to Pareto efficiency, but from a different perspective:
 - Pareto efficiency: global best payoff (of all the players at the same time)
 - Nash equilibrium: local best payoff (of every player, egoistic)

+Nash equilibrium can be broken by external factors (R in grade problem)

+#lecture[5 -- 18/10]
+= Elections winner
+...